Rotate PDF

 Can I rotate just one page in a multi-page document?

 Yes.
-The tool shows a preview of every page, and you can click on individual pages to rotate them independently.
-This is useful for fixing scanned documents where a single page was fed in the wrong orientation.
+The tool shows a preview of every page, and you can select individual pages to rotate them independently.
+This is useful for fixing scanned documents where a single page was fed in the wrong orientation while the rest are correct.

 Why do some of my scanned pages appear sideways?

-Scanners sometimes save pages in their physical orientation without correcting for how the paper was placed.
-Use this tool to quickly fix those pages by rotating them 90 or 270 degrees to the correct reading orientation.
+Scanners sometimes save pages in their physical orientation without correcting for how the paper was placed in the feeder.
+Use this tool to fix those pages by rotating them 90 or 270 degrees to the correct reading orientation.

 Can I rotate all even or all odd pages at once?

-The current tool allows rotating all pages simultaneously or selecting individual pages to rotate.
-There is no built-in option to select even or odd pages as a group.
-For that level of control, select the pages you need manually using the per-page rotation interface.
+The current interface allows rotating all pages simultaneously or selecting individual pages to rotate one at a time.
+There is no built-in group selection by even or odd pages.
+For such scenarios, select the pages you need manually using the per-page rotation interface.

 Yes.
-When you download the output file, the rotation is permanently baked into the PDF page metadata.
-Anyone who opens the resulting file in any PDF viewer will see the corrected orientation without needing to adjust anything.
+When you download the output file, the rotation is permanently written into the PDF page metadata.
+Any PDF viewer on any platform will display the corrected orientation automatically without the user needing to adjust anything.

 Can I rotate pages in a PDF that has form fields or annotations?

 Yes.
 The rotation operation adjusts the page's display orientation in the PDF structure.
-Form fields, annotations, and interactive elements are repositioned accordingly.
-However, in some complex PDFs with absolute coordinate annotations, annotations may appear offset after rotation, which is a known PDF specification behavior.
+Form fields and annotations are repositioned accordingly.
+In some complex PDFs with absolute-coordinate annotations, annotations may appear slightly offset after rotation — this is a known PDF specification behavior.

 Does the file size change after rotating pages?

 Rotation has essentially no impact on file size.
-It only modifies a small metadata value in each page object.
-The actual content streams, embedded images, and fonts are completely unchanged, so the output file will be nearly identical in size to the original.
+It only modifies a small integer metadata value in each page object.
+Content streams, embedded images, and fonts are completely unchanged, so the output file is nearly identical in size to the original.